 - Breathing problems

-- Infection in the surgical cut, or the cut opens up
+- Infection in the surgical cut, or opening of the cut

 - Other infection